 Sure, dogs love a good walk.
 But sometimes a dog just wants to run!
 Living in the city can make it a little more challenging to find open areas to let your pups play, but that doesn't mean they don't exist.
-Chicago has some fantastic dog-friendly parks, beaches, and dog parks.
+Chicago has some fantastic dog-friendly parks, beaches, and dog parks (not to mention some amazing dog-friendly restaurants).
 From fully fenced parks to dog-friendly green spaces, no matter what part of town you live in, there is a park for you and your pup.
 Here are 9 of the Best Dog Parks in Chicago.

 9 of the Best Dog Parks and Dog-Friendly Areas in Chicago, IL

 - Ohio Place Dog Park